Tel Aviv: Jaffa

 The walled city of Jaffa is modern-day Tel Aviv-Yafo's only urban centre that existed in early modern times.
 Jaffa was an important port city in the region for millennia.
 Archaeological evidence shows signs of human settlement there starting in roughly 7,500 BC.
 The city was established around 1,800 BC at the latest.
 Its natural harbour has been used since the Bronze Age.
 By the time Tel Aviv was founded as a separate city during Ottoman rule of the region, Jaffa had been ruled by the Canaanites, Egyptians, Philistines, Israelites, Assyrians, Babylonians, Persians, Phoenicians, Ptolemies, Seleucids, Hasmoneans, Romans, Byzantines, the early Islamic caliphates, Crusaders, Ayyubids, and Mamluks before coming under Ottoman rule in 1515.
 It had been fought over numerous times.
 The city is mentioned in ancient Egyptian documents, as well as the Hebrew Bible.

 Other ancient sites in Tel Aviv include: Tell Qasile, Tel Gerisa, Abattoir Hill, Tel Hashash, and Tell Qudadi.

 During the First Aliyah in the 1880s, when Jewish immigrants began arriving in the region in significant numbers, new Jewish neighborhoods were founded outside Jaffa on the current territory of Tel Aviv.
 The first was Neve Tzedek, founded in 1887 by Mizrahi Jews due to overcrowding in Jaffa and built on lands owned by Aharon Chelouche.
 Other neighborhoods were Neve Shalom (1890), Yafa Nof (1896), Achva (1899), Ohel Moshe (1904), Kerem HaTeimanim (1906), and others.
-Once Tel Aviv received city status in the 1920s, those neighborhoods joined the newly formed municipality, now becoming separated from Jaffa.
+Those neighborhoods later joined Tel Aviv, becoming separated from Jaffa.